shellander/test-examples/readme.md

 stackn set project -p fedn-mnist stackn get models
 ```
 8. Create a new model with the 'create object' command.
-Model is the default object type, so no need to specify object type. -r defines the release type (minor or major)
+Model is the default object type, so no need to specify object type. -r defines the release type (patch, minor or major)
 ```bash
 stackn create object -n mnist-fedn -r minor
 ```